MEMORIAL DAY: WHY WE FIGHT

 His full story is told in pictures at billpetro.com/johnpetro.
 He rarely volunteered to me information about the War, but when I did ask specific questions, he would answer.
 He left me pictures taken during the liberation of Dachau.
 Ironically, during a visit to Dachau, when I told the workers at this modern memorial that my father had participated in the liberation, they all asked me the same question: “Do you have pictures?”
 I still have these pictures of those who survived, who looked like skeletons.
 I also have pictures of the skeletons of those who did not survive, of the open boxcars with bodies piled high.

-My father had seen a lot of action during the war and later was in charge of three P.O.W. camps for German prisoners, but nothing prepared him for what he saw at Dachau.
+My father had seen a lot of action during the war and after was in charge of three P.O.W. camps for German prisoners in Austria, but nothing prepared him for what he saw at Dachau.
 He said that he watched his commanders vomit when they saw the camps.
 Those who were liberated were “like the dead” he said, “they could not believe that they were finally being freed.”

-At the end of the tour when I stood before this plaque attached to the tunnel leading up to the gate shown above, even with the school children running around playing in the yard on their field trip day, I wept as I considered the bravery of my father’s group, Rainbow Division, one of three divisions that liberated the camp.
+At the end of the tour, when I stood before this plaque attached to the tunnel leading up to the gate shown above, even with the school children running around playing in the yard on their field trip day, I wept as I considered the bravery of my father’s group, Rainbow Division, one of three divisions that liberated the camp.
 I tell the story of the history of Dachau in my 3-part series written upon the 70th anniversary of its liberation here.